MasterAir/Corndel-DE-workshop-01-Learner/README.md

 In this exercise, you'll learn how to create and connect to a Linux Virtual Machine (VM) from a Windows VM using a remote connection in Visual Studio Code (VS Code).
 While Linux is not required for the workshops, nor is it described in the Data Engineer pass descriptors, practical hands-on experience with connecting to and using Linux remotely in multiple ways is highly beneficial for data engineers giving you cross-platform skills between Windows and Linux, often needed in data engineering environments.

-As time allows follow the steps below to set up and remotely access a Linux VM from VS Code on Windows.
+As time allows, follow the steps below to set up and remotely access a Linux VM from VS Code on Windows.

 > ❓ If your group has time, discuss any experience you have with Linux.
-Do you you use it in your organisation?
+Do you use it in your organisation?
 Do you prefer Linux to Windows?
 What do you find easy or difficult to do with Linux compared to Windows?
 Do you have any Linux learning goals?

 ![remote development](https://code.visualstudio.com/assets/docs/remote/ssh/architecture-ssh.png)

 > Image from: <https://code.visualstudio.com/docs/remote/remote-overview>

-<details><summary>If time allows</summary>
+<details><summary>If time allows.</summary>

 1. Go to this ACG cloud servers link and create a Linux VM by selecting the `Ubuntu 22.04 - Jammy Jellyfish`: <https://learn.acloud.guru/cloud-playground/cloud-servers>